 After passing a test on identifying frog calls at the end of the training, certified volunteers then commit to monitoring a local amphibian habitat (such as a pond or lake) approximately once a week for about 15 minutes and collecting/submitting data on what they hear.
-Data collected will be added to a national FrogWatch USA database.
+Data collected will be added to the national FrogWatch USA database.

-In addition to the training, registrants will also gain access to the following: Roger Williams Park Zoo FrogWatcg USA Facebook Group; ongoing FrogWatch e-newsletters; and access to the RWPZ FrogWatch USA Online Resource Library.
+In addition to the training, registrants will also gain access to the following: Roger Williams Park Zoo FrogWatch USA Facebook Group; ongoing FrogWatch e-newsletters; and access to the RWPZ FrogWatch USA Online Resource Library.

 Questions?
 Contact email@example.com or call (401) 785-3510 ext.
 358.

 Please note: FrogWatch trainings will cover a large amount of information and protocols.
 While FrogWatching is a great after-dark family activity for all ages, the trainings are designed for interested older children and adults.